Are you planning your South Korea travels and wondering where to stay in Busan? You’ve come to the right place!

 Lotte Hotel is the best place to stay in Busan if you want to explore this lively part of town from dawn till dusk.

-But with all the incredible amenities on offer, you may not way to leave!
 I’m talking a movie theater, a fitness center, a sauna, and both indoor and outdoor pools.
 There is also an elegant lounge bar, plus restaurants specializing in Chinese, Japanese and Korean cuisine.

 The grand rooms are generously sized and come equipped with luxury toiletries, and the softest, coziest blankets made from genuine goose down.